mocklis/mocklis.docs/source/introduction/index.rst

 * You can easily extend Mocklis with your own steps, with whatever bespoke behaviour you might need.

-* The running of your tests is significantly faster than they would have been with on-the-fly generated dynamic proxies. *This is actually the main reason Mocklis was created in the first place.*
+* The running of your tests is significantly faster than they would have been with on-the-fly generated dynamic proxies.

 Cons
 ----